Table of Contents

 Semi-Supervised Machine Learning

 Not exactly a separate type but a mixture of the previous two, the models that combine labeled and unlabeled data are widely popular today.
-These models use unlabeled data with only certain data points annotated.
+These models use unlabeled data, with only certain data points annotated.
 This is very useful for self-training and co-training, which can be used to annotate unlabeled data.
 Let’s say you have a dataset of photographs with only some images bearing labels (e.g. car, person, house).
-In semi-supervised learning (don’t confuse with self-supervised aka SSL, where a human annotator is eliminated altogether), you use these labeled images to train AI to later make guess predictions for the rest of the photos.
+In semi-supervised learning (don’t confuse with self-supervised aka SSL, where a human annotator is eliminated altogether), you use these labeled images to train AI to later make accurate predictions for the rest of the photos.

 Reinforcement Machine Learning